 Polyoma virus study.
 Polyoma viruses can cause clinical disease among transplant patients with suppressed immune systems and lead to transplant failure.
 By aggressively monitoring patients’ DNA to detect BK virus nephritis and following with prompt treatment, we have seen a substantial reduction of transplant failure due to BK virus nephritis.

-Liver and Pancreas Transplant Research
+Liver Transplant Research

 Learn more about clinical trials and translational research at Froedtert Hospital.